SoftwareAG/c8y-docs/src/documents/guides/devices/raspberry-pi.html.md

 ![Accept device](/guides/devices/deviceacceptance.png)

 Click on "All devices" to manage the Raspberry Pi.
-It is by default visible as "RaspPi &lt;&lt;hardware model&gt;&gt; &lt;&lt;serial number&gt;&gt;".
+It is by default visible as "RaspPi <<hardware model>> <<serial number>>".
 You can edit the name in the "Info" tab.

 ## Using Tinkerforge bricks and bricklets